ErsatzTV/ErsatzTV.org/docs/scheduling/sequential/content.md

 ```

 :::note
-Before using search queries in a YAML schedule, test them in the [search interface](/docs/search) to make sure they return the expected content.
+Before using search queries in a sequential schedule, test them in the [search interface](/docs/search) to make sure they return the expected content.
 This helps to avoid empty content sources or unexpected scheduling results.
 :::

 ## Show